16 April 2018No comments

 “Learners are enthusiastic and ready to learn.
 They are proud of the high standards of work they produce and feel safe, happy and respected and show high levels of respect to others.

-Learners develop very good practical and vocational skills and produce work of a high standard…the proportion of learners who achieve their qualifications has increased over the past three years…and the proportion of learners who achieve A* - C grades in GCSE English and mathematics in 2016/17 improved considerable and was higher than recent national rates.”
+Learners develop very good practical and vocational skills and produce work of a high standard…the proportion of learners who achieve their qualifications has increased over the past three years…and the proportion of learners who achieve A* - C grades in GCSE English and mathematics in 2016/17 improved considerably and was higher than recent national rates.”

 Maria Caulfield, Local MP for Lewes, also commented on the Ofsted report saying: